swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

 func foo<T>() -> some P { return 1 }
 ```

-and the one using opaque typealiases requires an intermediate name, which one must read and follow to its definition to understand the interface of `foo`.
-The definition of `ReturnTypeOfFoo` also needs to spell out the return type of `foo`, and the two declarations are tightly coupled; a change to `foo` will likely require a lockstep change to `ReturnTypeOfFoo`.
+The one using opaque typealiases requires an intermediate name, which one must read and follow to its definition to understand the interface of `foo`.
+The definition of `ReturnTypeOfFoo` also needs to spell out the underlying concrete return type of `foo`, and the two declarations are tightly coupled; a change to `foo` will likely require a lockstep change to `ReturnTypeOfFoo`.
 We expect that, in the common use case for this feature, the types being abstracted are going to be tied to specific declarations, and there wouldn't be any better name to really give than "return type of (decl)," so making opaque type aliases the only way of expressing return type abstraction would introduce a lot of obscuring boilerplate.

 ## Future Directions